 Dinosaurs, hippos, and Monet, oh my!
 Museums and zoos are more than galleries and things—they are laboratories for learning and research.
 Join the education and curatorial staff at The DoSeum, McNay Art Museum, San Antonio Museum of Art, San Antonio Zoo, and the Witte Museum for an immersive, year-long professional development opportunity like no other in San Antonio: Museo Institute!

 Cultural organizations like museums and zoos can be an endless resource for educators.
 From field trips to afterschool programs, they offer hands-on and minds-on educational experiences.
 And they can further serve schools as laboratories, art studios, and design workshops via true collaboration.

 The DoSeum, McNay Art Museum, San Antonio Museum of Art, San Antonio Zoo, and the Witte Museum have come together to offer this exciting new opportunity for educators.

 Participants transform their method of teaching STEM/STEAM by implementing approaches and methods learned from the informal educators at each cultural organization.
 The cohort learns through virtual and on-site training.
 Fall training will cover topics including:

 Using Art & Thinking Routines for Interdisciplinary Content Learning - SAMA

-Unlocking Classroom Exploration through Citizen Science & Service Learning - The Zoo
+Unlocking Classroom Exploration through Citizen Science & Service Learning - San Antonio Zoo

 Maker-Centered Learning, Constructivism, and Digital Literacy - The DoSeum

 Integrating STEAM Learning into Other Content Areas - The Witte